ewacha/proxy-batch/README.md

 especially when you like to work with YEOMAN and when you're working behind a company-proxy you must configure files like `.npmrc`, `.gitconfig`, `.bowerrc` and windows env-variables.

-place the `configProxy.bat` in a workspace directory an let it run.
+the easy solution: place the `configProxy.bat` in a workspace directory an let it run.

-#### work behind a company proxy
+#### working behind a company proxy
 select option [1], and the bat asks you to insert a valid proxy url and port. after this, the batch insert this information in `.gitconfig`:

 ```